Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 #Setup 2: Fiberglass Rod and Bait

 If you’re below Fishing Level 6, the Fiberglass Rod with regular bait is the best you can do.
-We caught 5 sturgeon out of 10 attempts on a Level 5 character, which is a workable rate while you grind to Level 6 but not good enough to justify Caviar farming yet.
+It lands sturgeon roughly half the time on a Level 5 character, which is workable while you grind to Level 6 but not good enough to justify Caviar farming yet.

-Wild Bait nudged the bite rate up but did nothing for the catch difficulty itself, so we stopped using it.
+Wild Bait nudges the bite rate up but does nothing for the catch difficulty itself.
 Save Wild Bait for low-difficulty fish where bite rate is the bottleneck.

 #Setup 3: Bamboo Pole (Skip)